By Ashley Dale

 Bat roosts often have multiple exits in churches and other buildings to confuse predators.
 If there is excessive lighting over a building, this will limit the areas that bats will be able to exit from, enabling predators to predict where their prey may emerge.

-Lighting installed on waterways, canals, streams and rivers have some of the most adverse impact of a group of bat species, called the Myotis species: Daubenton’s bat (M. daubentoniid), pond bat (M. dasycneme)and long-fingered bat (M. capaccinii).
+Lighting installed on waterways, canals, streams, and rivers has some of the most adverse impacts on a group of bat species, called the Myotis species: Daubenton’s bat (M. daubentoniid), pond bat (M. dasycneme)and long-fingered bat (M. capaccinii).
 As these are often important flyways and feeding sites, this could be having highly negative consequences.

 The most obvious way of making sure light doesn’t affect bats when completing a development is not installing artificial light; however, developers must consider human health and safety.
 Areas allocated for dark corridors are an easy way to mitigate for this; areas such as parks and gardens should be used for this purpose, as they offer bats feeding opportunities.
 A network of dark corridors can allow the bats to commute between their roosts and feeding areas, preventing the fragmentation of their habitat due to highly exposed areas of land.
 Where foliage is scarce, particularly in urban areas, it is important to have a ‘light exclusion network’ in order to allow bats to get to the nearest suitable feeding area.
 The dark corridors should provide protective vegetation cover and a closed canopy.
 This will enable bats to be protected from skyglow and to follow the path of the corridor to their feeding site.
 Examples of light mitigation that Acer Ecology has been involved with can be found here.

 Paving material for roads and trails can be constructed so that they reflect moonlight, reducing the need for street lighting.